ssurface3/samplingha3/README.md

 # Optional Homework: Diffusion Samplers

+In this task you need to implement a diffusion sampler `algorithms/gfn_tb_learn_bwd` with both learnable forward and backward kernels defined in a problem set PDF.
+Compare results in terms of ELBO, EUBO and SD with the baseline `algorithms/gfn_tb`.
+Run both algorithms on a Gaussian Mixture.
+For your experiments try to pick several number of components of the mixture (e.g. 2, 5, 10) and several dimensions (e.g. 2, 5, 10).
+These parameters for the target distribution can be changed in `configs/gaussian_mixture.yaml`.

 ## What you need to implement
 - Model itself in `algorithms/common/models/pisgrad_net_learn_bwd.py`
 - Model initialization in `algorithms/common/diffusion_related/init_model.py`